bmstu-iu9/refal-5-lambda/docs/2-intro.en.md

 on BCC 5.5, Microsoft Visual C++ of different versions, GCC C++, Clang, OpenWatcom.
-Supported operational systems: Windows XP and newer, GNU+Linux (distributives not older than 5 years), macOS ( I don’t know certain versions — thy were tested not by me).
+Supported operational systems: Windows XP and newer, GNU+Linux (distributives not older than 5 years), macOS ( I don’t know certain versions — they were not tested by me).
 Supported processors architectures are x386 and amd64 (work on big endian machines is not supported in current version).

 **It is important!** Source codes from GitHub must be downloaded only by